 Kellan Lutz (Hercules/Alcides), Gaia Weiss (Hebe), Scott Adkins (King Amphytrion), Liam McIntyre (Sotiris), Liam Garrigan (Iphicles), Roxanne McKee (Queen Alcmene), Rade Szerbedzija (Chiron), Kenneth Cranham (Lucius), Johnathon Schaech (Tarak), Luke Newberry (Agamemnon)

 As King Amphytrion of Tiryns invades Argos and defeats its king in hand-to-hand combat, his wife Alcmene prays to Hera to stop his tyranny.
 She is told by an oracle that she will be visited by Zeus.
 That night, Zeus appears to Alcmene as a mighty wind and makes love to her.
-She is discovered in the throes of passion by Amphytrion but he is puzzled at being unable to find anyone else in the room.
-Not long after, she gives birth to a son that she names Alcides, although secretly gives him the true name of Hercules.
+She is discovered in the throes of passion by Amphytrion but he is puzzled at to find nobody else in the room.
+Not long after, Alcmene gives birth to a son that she names Alcides, although secretly gives him the true name of Hercules.
 Growing up into a young man, Hercules loves Hebe, the princess of Crete, only for Amphytrion, who despises Hercules, to announce that Hebe will be married to his first son Iphicles.
 She and Hercules try to run away together but are recaptured.
-Amphytrion sends Hercules on a military mission to Egypt, only to have a troupe of soldiers waiting to kill them.
+Amphytrion sends Hercules on a mission to Egypt, only to have a troupe of soldiers waiting to kill them.
 Thought dead back in Tiryns, Hercules and his friend Sotiris are sold into slavery.
 There Hercules discovers himself as a mighty pit fighter.
 As he comes into his true strength, Hercules struggles to win his freedom and to return to Tiryns to claim his beloved and kill his stepfather before the wedding takes place.

 Not too unexpectedly, The Legend of Hercules falls into typical Renny Harlin territory within minutes.
 It feels like a film that has inhaled far too many viewings of 300 (2007).
 (300 should not be included along with the abovelisted Greek myth fantasies but seen more as a film that turns Greek history into fantasy).
 As a result, Renny Harlin – a director who is all empty-headed flash and no content – has reduced Greek myth to a series of hyper-realised poses.
 The whole film consists of sweeping cliche shots of digitally-created armies and sped up/slowed down combat scenes between muscular half-clad men.

 Renny Harlin often likes to cast pretty boys in his films – something that was at its worst in The Covenant.
 In this case, he has Kellan Lutz, a former fashion model and one of the Twilight series regulars.
 Lutz plays the part with his body so steroidally pumped that it looks as though a pin-up of his pretty face has been plastered onto a bull’s neck popping with veins so thick it could be used as industrial cable.
-Needless to say, Lutz goes through the entire film demonstrating no acting ability other than a smirk and the assurance that he is the prettiest person on the screen.
+Needless to say, Lutz goes through the entire film demonstrating no acting ability other than a smirk and the apparent belief that he is the prettiest person on the screen.

 I must admit to scratching my head as to what Renny Harlin was doing with The Legend of Hercules.
 The film makes the claim to be telling the origin story of Hercules.
 Harlin seems to be doing what we saw in Immortals and especially Troy (2004) – giving us a Greek myth with the fantasy elements stripped down and, for the most part, played as a realist story.
 In the opening scenes, we get Zeus (who is not otherwise portrayed throughout) appearing as a wind to impregnate Roxanne McKee – the image of her wrestling beneath the sheets pretending to make love to the wind looks about as silly as it sounds.